NikolaiT/incolumitas/content/Security/detecing-proxies.md

     <figcaption>I am only interested in the Waiting (TTFB) part.</figcaption>
 </figure>

+For that reason, the `XMLHttpRequest` technique is not very promising and I need to look  for a more accurate technique to measure latencies in the browser.

-## Second Idea: Obtain the browser -> server Latency with WebSockets
+## Second Idea: Browser Latency with WebSockets

-Seeing the latency measurements problems with the `XMLHttpRequest` technique from above, it's time to try out WebSockets in order to get more accurate latency (RTT) measurements with JavaScript.
+Upon realizing the latency measurements problems with the `XMLHttpRequest` technique from above, it's time to try out WebSockets in order to get more accurate latency (RTT) measurements with JavaScript.

-I am not interested in the WebSocket connection establishment latency, I only want the latency between `socket.send()` and `socket.recv()` functions.
-All my WebSocket server does it to send the message back.
+I am not interested in the WebSocket connection establishment latency, I only want the latency between `socket.send()` and `socket.onmessage()` functions.
+All my WebSocket server does, is to send the message back.
 It's a simple echo server.
-On each `socket.send()`, I send the `performance.now()` relative timestamp with the message.
-That way, I can interpolate the latency.
+On each `socket.send()`, I send the `performance.now()` relative timestamp to the server.
+That way, I can interpolate the latency when the server replies with a copy of the message.

 The good thing with WebSockets: There is zero incentive to delay or stall WebSocket messages once the connection is established.
-This gives us accurate samples.
+This gives me accurate latency measurements.

 This is the WebSocket latency measurement code and here is a link to the live test site: [https://bot.incolumitas.com/ws-latency.html](https://bot.incolumitas.com/ws-latency.html).